nixworks/public/news/2012/03/25/README.md

 ##### Syria
 ### [At least 48 people are reported killed across Syria as US President Barack Obama and Turkish Prime Minister Erdogan hold talks about a process for transitioning to a "legitimate government". ](/news/2012/03/25/at-least-48-people-are-reported-killed-across-syria-as-us-president-barack-obama-and-turkish-prime-minister-erdoaan-hold-talks-about-a-proc.md)
-_Context: US President, Syria, Barack Obama, Turkish Prime Minister, Recep Tayyip Erdogan_
+_Context: Turkish Prime Minister, Recep Tayyip Erdogan, US President, Syria, Barack Obama_

 ##### Tuareg Rebellion
 ### [2012 insurgency in northern Mali: Tuareg insurgents close in on multiple northern towns where they say they will apply Islamic sharia law. ](/news/2012/03/25/2012-insurgency-in-northern-mali-tuareg-insurgents-close-in-on-multiple-northern-towns-where-they-say-they-will-apply-islamic-sharia-law.md)